NetworkGradeLinux/mion/docs/building-images.rst

 system profiles are orthogonal to machine selection, consistent boot or virtualisation methods may be enforced across multiple platforms.

-Two system profiles are provided in this release:
+The following system profiles are provided in this release:

 * ``native``: This profile indicates that the image will run "bare metal" on the chosen platform.
 Build artifacts suitable for writing to an SD card, USB stick